jack-scratch/jsynth-components-reese/README.md

 Connected via cable when appropriate event fires.

+In can have at most one input.
+Out can have an effectively infinite number of outputs.

 #### `<In />`
 Audio node's input or audio parameter.

+Connects cable when present on mouse up.

 #### `<Out />`
 Strictly regards audio node's output.

+Creates cable with the in-point being the port's output.

 ## Display
 ### `<Light />`